ahmedmohamedrashad01/ahmedmohamedrashad01/README.md

-I'm [Ahmed Rashad], a software developer specializing in desktop and mobile applications, as well as a **Full Stack Developer**.
+I'm Ahmed Rashad, a software developer specializing in desktop and mobile applications, as well as a **Full Stack Developer**.
 I have 9 years of experience working as a freelancer with a variety of technologies.
 ### 💻 What I work on:

 - **Full Stack Development** using HTML, CSS, Bootstrap, JavaScript, TypeScript, Angular, Python, Django, and Django Rest Framework.